publicissapient-france/hello-grpc/article/article.md

 # Conclusion

 Building a mobile application is actually harder than it appears.
-We are constantly concerning about things such as battery usage, celluar data consumption, connection latency, device storage or security.
+We are constantly concerning about things such as battery usage, cellular data consumption, connection latency, device storage or security.
 The list goes on and on.
 A good mobile application should take account of all these criterias.
 But our current solutions are full of pain points.
 Even if a little bit premature, gRPC tackles some of these by the means of a much faster exchange protocol and a good conveniency in writing the associated code, thanks to its support of the most widespread libraries and languages available.

 And most of all, it was fun experimenting!